Office of Academic Affairs

 667-208-6640

-The Peabody Preparatory serves as the non-credit arm of the Peabody Institute providing music and dance instruction to students of all ages and experience levels.
-The Preparatory serves over 2,500 students throughout the year on four campus locations throughout Baltimore City and the surrounding counties including on the main Peabody Campus, sharing the campus with the Peabody Conservatory.
+The Peabody Preparatory serves as the non-credit arm of the Peabody Institute providing music and dance instruction to students of all ages, backgrounds and experience levels.
+The Preparatory serves over 2,700 students throughout the year on our five campus locations in Anne Arundel, Baltimore, Frederick, and Howard Counties and on the main Peabody Campus, sharing the campus with the Peabody Conservatory.
 Peabody Preparatory students and their parents are typically on campus after regular school hours during the week and on Saturdays.

 The Preparatory faculty includes distinguished performers and educators with many years of teaching experience, and many are Peabody alums.
 The school is recognized nationally for its achievements in training students who have become accomplished and widely recognized performers.